Kylie Jenner Flashes Underboob After NSFW Bathroom Selfie And Tyga Annoyed At Travis Scott

 However, it looks like Kylie Jenner isn’t really over Tyga yet.
 He makes her very happy.
 “Tyga does really make Kylie happy, and when they break up it makes Kylie super sad,” the insider said.

+“Tyga does really make Kylie happy, and when they break up it makes Kylie super sad,” the insider said.

 No matter what the rumors say, the sources have said that Tyga and Kylie Jenner still speak each day.
 It’s not clear what everyone should make of it.

 “He’s her first big love and they still speak every day,” Us Weekly reported.

 However, Tyga made it clear that he and Kylie Jenner are focused on their lives and they have come to terms with the fact that sometimes things just don’t work out.

 “We’re both just focused on our lives, our individual lives, right now.
 Sometimes things don’t work out, but I love her,” Tyga went on to say.

 Do you think Tyga and Kylie Jenner are done for good?
 Do you think Kylie Jenner is now with Travis Scott?
 Tell us what you think in the comments section below.